amkisko/scout_apm_mcp.rb/README.md

 ## Quick Start

+1. In scoutapm create API key under Organization settings: https://scoutapm.com/settings
-In 1Password create an item with the name "Scout APM API" and store the API key in a new field named "API_KEY".
+2. In 1Password create an item with the name "Scout APM API" and store the API key in a new field named API_KEY
+3. Configure your favorite service to use local MCP server, ensure OP_ENV_ENTRY_PATH has correct vault and item names (both are visible in 1Password UI)

 ### Cursor IDE Configuration